ElDuderino/CANBusMiddleware/README.md

 Eventually we can submit cache only data which will persist in the cache, but not require a database write for every packet.

-Also, be aware, all the types are being sent to the API serially and synchronously right now.
+~~Also, be aware, all the types are being sent to the API serially and synchronously right now.
-As such, if the API send takes 10ms, sending 10 sensor types takes 10*10ms = 100ms
+As such, if the API send takes 10ms, sending 10 sensor types takes 10*10ms = 100ms~~ Messages are sent in batch mode now.

 Batch mode is supported in the API but not in the SDK yet, so that is coming soon.